 Shifting cultivation is similar to fuelwood emissions mostly used by local traditional communities.
-The historical data shows stable annual shifting cultivation emissions due to the establishment of new shifting cultivation areas.
-Based on the overall trend of emission, it is assumed that the emissions will keep following this trend and stay stable.
-The average annual emission of the last years will be used as the projected emissions for the coming years.
+The historical data shows stable average annual shifting cultivation emissions regarding conversion of forest to shifting cultivation.
+The historical trend shows a slight overall increase of shifting cultivation expansion over the years.
+Based on the overall trend of the emissions, a linear projection is used.